pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/_index.md

 For this starting module, we will use Docker to let you learn the basics of Pulumi without a cloud account.
-We will explore creating a Pulumi Project, building Docker images, configuring and provisioning containers, and exporting outputs.
+We will explore creating a Pulumi Project, building Docker images, and configuring and provisioning containers.

 Let's get started!